audrasjb/wp-core-privacy-data-request-form/README.md

 > In 4.9.6, the ability for an administrator to initiate a data export or data erasure for a user by email address was added.
 While this provided sites with the tools to be compliant with new laws and regulations, site owners are still left to find a way to accommodate those requests.
 Adding a way for users to initiate this request on their own would prove a more “out of the box” experience and decrease the burden on site administrators to initiate these requests themselves.
 > Related tickets: #44013

-## Features
+## Features / to-do list

-- PHP Function to display the Privacy Data Request Form: `wp_get_privacy_data_request_form()`
+- ✅ PHP Function to display the Privacy Data Request Form: `wp_get_privacy_data_request_form()`
-- New Core Widget: `WP_Widget_Data_Request`
+- ✅ New Core Widget: `WP_Widget_Data_Request`

-### Upcoming features and to-do list

-- Gutenberg Block
+- 🔲 Gutenberg Block
-- Add filters to handle strings customization in the form
+- ✅ Add filters to handle strings customization in the forms
-- Accessibility audit
+- 🔲 Accessibility audit
-- Security audit
+- 🔲 Security audit
-- Coding standards audit
+- 🔲 Coding standards audit

 ## Contributors